invisispider/Stein-Unlimited/src/content/beacon_1.md

 There was zero lag.

 The lights cut.
-Blackness swallowed all distinctions - vision, memory,breath, self - absolute darkness snuffed out all of existence forever, leaving the eyes to see either nothing, or whatever the mind could contruct.
+Blackness swallowed all distinctions - vision, memory, breath, self - absolute darkness snuffed out all of existence forever, leaving the eyes to see either nothing, or whatever the mind could contruct.